yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## cli music player 📁
 Command-line tool for managing or interacting with related tasks.
-* [Gomu](https://github.com/issadarkthing/gomu) [❌ ❌ 🖥️CLI 🖥️TUI] - Gomu is intuitive, powerful CLI music player.
+* [Gomu](https://github.com/issadarkthing/gomu) [❌ ❌ 🖥️CLI/🖥️TUI] - Gomu is intuitive, powerful CLI music player.
 It has embedded scripting language and event hook to enable user to customize their config extensively.

 ## debugging 📁
 Command-line tool for managing or interacting with related tasks.